 a) Principal Residence.

-For purposes of General Assistance solely, the applicant's principal residence, including any adjoining land, is considered an exempt resource, even if temporarily unoccupied because of employment, job training, education, illness or disaster, provided there is demonstrated an intent to return.
-If the applicant owns land in excess of the minimum lot size for the zone or district in which the home is located, then that land may be considered a potential resource if:
+Solely for purposes of GA, the applicant's principal residence, including any adjoining land, is considered an exempt resource, even if temporarily unoccupied because of employment, job training, education, illness, or disaster, provided the applicant demonstrates an intent to return.
+If the applicant owns land in excess of the minimum lot size for the zone or district in which the home is located, that land may be considered a potential resource if:

-- 1. The applicant has received General Assistance for the last 120 consecutive days; and - 2.
-The applicant has the legal right to sell the land (e.g., any mortgagee will release any mortgage, any co-owners agree to the sale, zoning or other land use laws do not render the sale illegal or impracticable); and - 3.
+- 1. The applicant has received GA for the last 120 consecutive days; and - 2.
+The applicant has the legal right to sell the land (e.g., any mortgage will release any mortgage, any co-owners agree to the sale, zoning or other land use laws do not render the sale illegal or impracticable); and - 3.
 The applicant has the financial capability to put the land into a marketable condition (e.g., the applicant can pay for any necessary surveys); and - 4.
-The land is not utilized for the maintenance and/or support of the household; and - 5.
-A knowledgeable source (e.g., a realtor) indicates that the land in question can be sold at fair market value, for an amount which will aid the applicant's financial rehabilitation; and - 6.
-No other circumstances exist which cause any sale to be unduly burdensome or inequitable.
+The land is not utilized for the maintenance and/or support of the household; and - A knowledgeable source (e.g., a realtor) indicates that the land in question can be sold at fair market value, for an amount which will aid the applicant's financial rehabilitation; and - No other circumstances exist which cause any sale to be unduly burdensome or inequitable.

-If the above conditions are met, then the administrator may condition the receipt of future assistance on the applicant's good faith efforts to sell, or render saleable, land which could be used to provide necessary support for the applicant (e.g., the applicant owns 100 "excess" acres.
-Sale of 10 of the acres would provide for the necessary support and therefore not all the land need be sold at the present time.)
+If conditions above are met, the Administrator may condition the receipt of future assistance on the applicant's good faith efforts to sell, or render saleable, land which could be used to provide necessary support for the applicant (e.g., the applicant owns 100 "excess" acres.
+Sale of 10 of the acres would provide for the necessary support; therefore, the entire 100 acres need not be sold at the present time.)
 Assistance shall not be denied during the time that the applicant is making a good faith effort to sell or render saleable the land in question.